vjekoart/retrovizor/Readme.md

         * `buildLibrary|buildScripts|buildStyles` in `dev` mode
             * Recompile only affected file, create bundle if not `native`, and move affected file or the whole bundle to dist
         * Simplify component `index.js` file by removing the need to provide low level detail tech stuff
-* Code fine-tune
-    * Animation: loading state, computation logic to worker, rAF
-    * Animation: what about those damn lines?
-Make them breathe
-* UI fine-tune
-    * Title should transition and become part of the nav, max-width to read exp

 ## File structure / Architecture (try to keep updated)